Sexual Abuse

 • Third-Degree Sexual Abuse (Article 130.55)

-Sexual contact without victim's consent.
-Where the victim is under 17, or over 14 when defendant was less than 5 years older, there are additional considerations.
+Sexual contact without the victim's consent.
+Where the victim is under 17, or over 14 when the defendant was less than 5 years older, there are additional considerations.
 Sexual abuse 3rd degree in NY is a class E misdemeanor.

 • Second-Degree Sexual Abuse (Article 130.60)